Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 ## Adding Social Influence

 Mental health disorders rarely occur in social isolation.
 Our second model incorporates peer feedback as an additional influence on both learning and mood.
 This extension recognizes that depression often involves altered social cognition and increased sensitivity to social rejection.
 The agent receives peer feedback based on its chosen actions, implemented in two modes: random feedback simulating unpredictable social environments, or state-based feedback where certain behaviors (like socializing or exercise) receive positive responses while others (like alcohol use) receive negative feedback.

-Critically, we vary `social_feedback_weight` between healthy (0.3) and depressed (0.5) agents, reflecting empirical findings that individuals with depression show heightened sensitivity to social evaluation.
+We vary `social_feedback_weight` between healthy (0.3) and depressed (0.5) agents, reflecting empirical findings that individuals with depression show heightened sensitivity to social evaluation.
 The depressed agent's mood becomes more volatile and dependent on external validation:

 ```r
 mood_reward <- if (reward > 0) rumination_weight_success * reward else rumination_weight_failure * reward